Electrical, Computer and Biomedical Engineering Degrees Offered

-You can pursue a Bachelor of Science degree in electrical engineering, computer engineering, or a dual bachelor's degree in electrical and computer engineering.
-We now offer two new specializations in Biomedical Engineering and Power and Energy Engineering.
+You can pursue a Bachelor of Science degree in electrical engineering, computer engineering, or biomedical engineering.
+We now offer three new specializations in Biomedical Engineering, Power and Energy Engineering, and PreMedical Engineering for students who wish to pursue a degree in medicine after graduation.

 The flexibility of the electrical engineering curriculum allows the students to choose courses among four tracks: (a) Electronic Circuits and Devices: electronic circuits, instrumentation, RF circuit design, microwave circuit design.
 Relevant courses: ECE 423, ECE 438, ECE 440, ECE 446, ECE 447, ECE 449, ECE 479. (b) Electromagnetics and Photonics: microwave engineering, antenna systems, fiber optic systems.
 Relevant courses: ECE 441, ECE 448, ECE 472, ECE 477, ECE 479. (c) Power Systems and Energy: utility power systems, energy systems, electric drives.
 Relevant courses: ECE 481, ECE 483, ECE 484, ECE 486, ECE 487, ECE 488, ECE 489. (d) Signals and Control: signals and systems, signal processing, telecommunications, control.
 Relevant courses: ECE 456, ECE 459, ECE 466, ECE 467, ECE 468A, ECE 471, ECE 476, ECE 478.